 This approach completely changes how security teams view individual events drawn directly from network traffic, by moving to a whole new way of identifying incidents.
 It is now possible to be warned about critical events such as a new threat detected on an asset or a change in the progression along the kill chain.
 The great news - it will warn analysts only when something meaningful happens on the network.

-High-fidelity threat event notifications
+High-fidelity threat event notifications to trigger response

 Recently we developed a webhook notification system to communicate these very serious threat events identified by the Scirius Threat Radar to other platforms used by security professionals.